WideSu/WideSu/README.md

 - ⚡ And I will start to apply for Ph.D. in August.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/annihuang2021/): Huang Anni
 Telegram: @AnniHuang
-- 💬 Ask me about **MySQL, machine learning, deep learning, algorithms, reinforcement learning, and semiconductor industry**.
+- 💬 Ask me about **MySQL, machine learning, deep learning, algorithms, reinforcement learning, data visualization, and semiconductor industry**.

 <!--
 **WideSu/WideSu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.